ayodelekehinde/ayodelekehinde/README.md

 **`Android Software Engineer`**

-Highly skilled and motivated Android Developer with 5+ years of experience in creating innovative and engaging mobile applications.
+Highly skilled and motivated Android Developer with 6+ years of experience in creating innovative and engaging mobile applications.
 Strong background in Java programming, Android SDK, and modern development practices.
 Possesses excellent problem-solving and communication skills, with a track record of delivering high-quality results on tight deadlines.
-Adept at working with cross-functional teams and stakeholders to ensure project success.
-Passionate about creating user-friendly and intuitive applications that meet customer needs and enhance their experience.
-Continuously seeking new opportunities to expand knowledge and skills in the Android development space.

 <p align="left" alt="ayodelekehinde">